MintonGroup/swiftest/README.md

 Next, we initialize the Swiftest simulation object.
 Various parameters can be provided to the simulation via key word arguments at this stage.

 ```
-sim = swiftest.Simulation(**kwargs)
+sim = swiftest.Simulation(simdir = "directory_name", **kwargs)
 ```

-The key word arguments available to the user, along with the default values for these arguments, are as follows:
+The argument ```simdir``` is the name of the subdirectory in which to store all simulation data.
+This does not have to exist at the time the simulation object is initialized.

 The key word arguments available to the user, along with the default values for these arguments, are described in [simulation_kwargs](README_tables/simulation_kwargs.md).